FOR IMMEDIATE RELEASE

 Jane Austen’s Persuasion, adapted to the stage by California playwright Jennifer Le Blanc, is the classic tale of “the one that got away”.
 Anne Elliot (Ashley Dillard), a young Englishwoman, is shocked when her former fiancé Captain Wentworth (Grant Goodman) falls back in her life seven years after their engagement is abruptly cancelled.
 Both resist rekindling their old relationship due to a more complicated and matured outlook on life, competing suitors, and the remnants of their former class differences.
 The show will be directed by Dale McFadden, head of Acting and Directing at IU, who previously helmed Sense and Sensibility and Pride and Prejudice at IU, but is enjoying the creative distinctions of Persuasion, Austen’s final novel.
 “I think there are more hidden agendas, and more manipulation and intrigue than in the other plays,” says McFadden.

-Both Persuasion and Sense and Sensibility share the same fourteen-person cast, including Equity actors Grant Goodman, Jenny McKnight, and IU professor and Henry Woronicz, as well as both graduate and undergraduate student actors.
+Both Persuasion and Love’s Labour’s Lost share the same fourteen-person cast, including Equity actors Grant Goodman, Jenny McKnight, and IU professor and stage and screen actor Henry Woronicz, as well as both graduate and undergraduate student actors.

 The summer season will come to a close with new musical Joe Schmoe Saves the World (August 16-19), a dance-rock musical that takes place during the Arab Spring in Iran and tells the parallel stories of an indie rock duo in America and two Iranian students in Tehran.
 Written and composed by Brett Ryback and directed by guest artist Christian Barillas, the musical was developed with the assistance of Stephen Schwartz and the ASCAP/Dreamworks Musical Theatre Workshop and the Black Swan Lab at Oregon Shakespeare Festival, and was selected for the NAMT Festival of New Musicals before being secured to have its world premiere here at IU.